top of page

 It's often down to owners of both male and female cats failing to have their cats neutered at all- or at a young enough age.

-The lucky ones end up with us.
-The rest become the never ending, hungry, stray and feral population.
+The lucky ones end up with us- the rest become the never ending, hungry, stray and feral population.

-There are other benefits of neutering too
+Other benefits of neutering

 • Reduces the risk of stealing for breeding